Venezuela intelligence agents raid Guaido offices: opposition - Journal du Cameroun

 “We have just confirmed that Sebin officers are inside the office of president Guaido,” lawmaker Delsa Solorzano told reporters after speaking with security guards at Caracas’s Zurich Tower.

-National Assembly leader Guaido has been recognized as president by the United States and more than 50 other countries in his year-long power struggle with socialist President Nicolas Maduro.
+National Assembly leader Guaido has been recognized as president by the United States and more than 50 other countries in his year-long power struggle with socialist President Nicolas Maduro, who has overseen the country’s economic collapse and earlier this year tried to block Guaido’s re-election as Assembly president.

+The opposition said one of their lawmakers, Ismael Leon, was also arrested Tuesday on his way to the National Assembly.

+“Cowardly dictatorship!
+While I am away, consolidating support to overcome the tragedy that we Venezuelans are enduring, they shamelessly show what they are all about,” Guaido, visiting London, wrote on Twitter.

 The tower where the offices are located had been surrounded in the afternoon by hooded and armed Sebin officers dressed in black.